sillen102/simba/README.md

 # Simba

-Simba is a lightweight, type-safe HTTP router framework for Go that makes building REST APIs simple and enjoyable.
+Simba is a type-safe HTTP router framework for Go that makes building REST APIs simple and enjoyable.
 It provides strong type safety through generics and a clean, intuitive API for handling HTTP requests.
+It also automatically generates OpenAPI (v3.1) documentation for your API.

 ## Features